GRATITUDE CAN BE CHALLENGING

-GRATITUDE THROUGH PRAYER EVEN IN CHRONIC ILLNESS
+GRATITUDE THROUGH PRAYER AND CHRONIC ILLNESS

 The thing that struck me most powerfully is not that you and I are invited to pray, but that Jesus speaks the words of Philemon 1:4 over each of us.
 Stop for a moment.
 Slowly read this verse again, hearing Jesus speak these words over you: